There are numerous important things to know about California’s payroll and employment laws. Five of the most important are:

 Altogether, these California laws provide robust protections for workers in the state.
 California’s state laws are generally stronger than similar federal laws.
 Additionally, enforcement by the Labor Commissioner and the Division of Labor Standards Enforcement (DLSE), a sub-agency of the California Department of Industrial Relations, is vigorous.

-Violating any employment law, including one of these 5, can be grounds for a wage and hour lawsuit.
-A California employment attorney can help.
+Violating any employment law, including one of these five I discuss below, can be grounds for a wage and hour lawsuit.
+Our California employment attorneys can help.

 - overtime pay,